stem-discord/public/events/2022-01-22_poem event.md

 __Theme:__ The theme for our first poem competition will remain open-ended.
 That being said, you have the freedom to write about anything your heart desires in a format that suits your topic best.
 For reference, some popular poem forms include limerick, acrostic, couplet, Shakespearian sonnet, haiku, and villanelle.

-__Additional Requirements:__ We recommend participants to aim for a maximum of 10 lines of writing with 150 words total.
+__Additional Requirements:__ We recommend participants to aim for a maximum of 150 words in length.
+The total amount of lines are adjustable to meet your chosen poem structure, so long as your piece remains within 150 words.

-__Submission method:__ During the period of the competition, you will be able to dm @Schwii with your submissions by using the submit poem command.
+__Submission method:__ During the period of the competition, you will be able to turn in any submissions via a google forms link similar to how it was done during the christmas tree event.
 These poems will be first screened by staff before being allowed to enter the competition.

 > Note: you may only submit one poem in total